spf13/cobra-cli/README.md

 Cobra provides its own program that will create your application and add any commands you want.
 It's the easiest way to incorporate Cobra into your application.

-Install the cobra generator with the command `go install github.com/spf13/cobra/cobra`.
+Install the cobra generator with the command `go install github.com/spf13/cobra-cli@latest`.
 Go will automatically install it in your `$GOPATH/bin` directory which should be in your $PATH.

-Once installed you should have the `cobra` command available.
-Confirm by typing `cobra` at a command line.
+Once installed you should have the `cobra-cli` command available.
+Confirm by typing `cobra-cli` at a command line.

 There are only two operations currently supported by the Cobra generator:

-### cobra init
+### cobra-cli init

-The `cobra init [app]` command will create your initial application code for you.
+The `cobra-cli init [app]` command will create your initial application code for you.
 It is a very powerful application that will populate your program with the right structure so you can immediately enjoy all the benefits of Cobra.
 It can also apply the license you specify to your application.